30 January 2012

 NB: This flurry of content might be shortlived, but for now I'm excited to be posting again so shush!

-Jekyll, as it turns out, is a really nice blogging platform parsing engine.
+Jekyll, as it turns out, is a really nice blogging platform static site generator.
 One of the nice things about it is the flexibility.
 In my current Jekyll set up I’ve added metadata to the YAML for posts, so that I can optionally define a post cover (or image, if you’d prefer) and a width for the cover.

 This can be done easily enough by simply adding new lines to the YAML block at the top of your markdown.
 The default YAML block is as follows: